-- A copy of the FFA(Local) Policy, with date of last revision, will be posted in FBISD Policy Board Manual; - 2.
+- 1. A copy of the FFA(Local) Policy, with date of last revision, will be posted in FBISD Board Policy Manual. - 2.
 The following will be posted on the Fort Bend ISD SHAC Webpage: - FFA(Local) policy and any updates available to the public annually via the SHAC Webpage. - The name, position, and contact information of the District official responsible for the oversight of the wellness policy and implementation of this plan; For questions and implementation of the wellness policy, contact the Assistant Director of Health and Wellness. - 3.
-SHAC meeting schedule including dates, times, and locations of all meetings for dates, times, and locations of all meetings).

-- Recordings of all SHAC meetings and their respective minutes - The SHAC's triennial assessment - The Communications Department will also publish the information above or related information on all campus webpages and/or in District or campus publications that are deemed appropriate.
+SHAC meeting schedule including dates, times, and locations of all meetings.
+Recordings of all SHAC meetings and their respective minutes: - The SHAC's triennial assessment - The Communications Department will also publish the information above or related information on all campus webpages and/or in District or campus publications that are deemed appropriate.